 Eliyahu has performed and recorded with Arabic oudist and singer Naser Musa, Iranian Santoor player Hamid Saeidi, Ethiopian born jazz/soul vocalist Meklit Hadero, world music with Rupa & the April Fishes, devotional music with Shimshai, middle eastern music with oudist/composer Yuval Ron, Za’atar, and with members of Diwan Halev, West African folk music with the Palm Wine Boys, soul roots reggae with the Original Intentions, acoustic soul with Sparlha Swa conscious Hip-hop with Rebels Advocate, and Hindustani Ragas with Jason Ranjit Parmar.

 In Istanbul, Turkey he studied the ney under masters Neyzen Omer Erdogdular and Neyzen Ahmet Kaya.
 He returned two years later to further his studies.
 Later in Israel he studied with Neyzen Itamar Shachar.
-In Morocco to study the Arabic ney with Akdii Abdelsalaam, as well as the melodies and rhythms of Gnawa and Saharan music with Hossein Bohalibambara Bziz.
+In Morocco Eliyahu studied Arabic ney (nai) with Akdii Abdelsalaam, as well as Gnawa music with Hossein Bohalibambara Bziz.

 In the 1990’s, studied at the New School of Jazz in New York City, playing upright bass.
 His most influential teachers there were Makanda Ken McIntyre, Arnie Lawrence, and Reggie Workman, who played with John Coltrane and Art Blakey,